RobVergano/PDA22/README.md

 ## 5. HOW TO OPEN THE PROJECT.

-1. Open the file Project 1 PDA 2022.ipynb in a jupyter notebook.
+1. Open the file Project 1 PDA 2022.ipynb
+2. Download the file and open with a jupyter notebook.
 2. Press "Cell" and then "Run all".

 ## 6. FINDINGS AND FURURE LEARNINGS.